cmac994/aeolus/README.md

 # aeolus
-Aeolus is a sample pressure app that logs and computes pressure change at intervals useful for atmospheric modelling applications.
+is a sample pressure app that logs and computes pressure change at intervals useful for atmospheric modelling applications.

 ![Aeolus Home](http://www.atmos.washington.edu/~cmcnich/emailout2/aeolusmerge.png)